What is an FHA 203k Loan and How Does it Work?

 9. Overseeing renovation work

 Renovation work must start within 30 days of closing your loan.
-For a Full 203k loan, you’ll work with your consultant to oversee progress.
+For a Full 203(k) loan, you’ll work with your consultant to oversee progress.

 Depending on the extent of the repairs, you may be able to move in at the same time.
 But for bigger projects, arrange to live somewhere else until work is complete.
 You can finance up to six months of mortgage payments into your loan amount to allow room in your budget to do so.

-10. Move in to your renovated home
+10. Move into your renovated home

 The work is complete, and you’re the owner of a beautiful new home.
-You’ve built home equity early on, and you didn’t have to engage in a bidding war to buy your ideal home.
+You’ve built home equity early on, and you didn’t have to engage in a bidding war to buy your ideal home.Plus, you may be able to refinance out of the FHA loan and the mortgage insurance premium (MIP) that comes with it.

-FHA 203k rehab loan FAQ
+FAQ: FHA 203k loan

 Who qualifies for a 203k loan?

-Generally, most applicants who would qualify for an FHA loan will be approved for a 203k loan, too.
-You must have at least a 580 credit score (though some lenders require 620-640).
+Generally, most applicants who qualify for an FHA loan will be approved for a 203k loan, too.
+You must have at least a 580 credit score (though some lenders require 620–640).
 You’ll also need at least a 3.5% down payment based on the purchase price plus repair costs, adequate income to repay the loan, and not too much existing debt.
 In addition, you must be purchasing a home you plan to live in.

 Are interest rates higher for the 203k loan?